This post may contain affiliate links. Please read my disclosure policy.

 - If making 4 different colors, remove all but 3/4 cup of the mixture from the blender.
 If just making one color, leave it all in there.
 (If making another amount, you need 3/4 cup per 3 hearts, so you can do the math).

-- For the purple color (blueberries), microwave or heat the blueberries just until they start to get soft and release their juices, which is about 20 seconds in the microwave.
-Add directly to the blender.
+- Microwave or heat the blueberries just until they start to get soft and release their juices, which is about 20 seconds in the microwave.
+Add directly to the blender and blend.

-- For the pink color (raspberries), microwave or heat the raspberries just until they start to get soft and release their juices, which is about 20 seconds in the microwave.
+- Microwave or heat the raspberries just until they start to get soft and release their juices, which is about 20 seconds in the microwave.
 Then press the raspberries through a fine mesh sieve over your blender to pour the juice into the mixture.
+Blend until incorporated.

 - Then pour into a small sauce pan.
 Heat the mixture gently, stirring often, until hot to the touch.